 In the chain of precision agricultural equipment, from flow dividers controlling pipelines to final pesticide delivery, Nozzles stand as the "last mile" core component.
 Together with the nozzle body (the part that supports, secures, and delivers pesticide solution to each nozzle), they form the sprayer’s "terminal execution system."
 It is this system that directly translates the sprayer’s operational design into tangible results—through the nozzle’s sophisticated internal structure, high-pressure pesticide solution is broken into countless fine droplets, while the nozzle body ensures stable delivery.
-Their coordination directly determines atomization quality, droplet distribution, and spraying accuracy, all of which are critical to maximizing pesticide utilization and ensuring effective pest control.
+Their coordination directly determines atomization quality, droplet distribution, and spraying accuracy, all of which are critical to pesticide utilization and ensuring effective pest control.

 Why Nozzles & Nozzle Bodies Are the "Make-or-Break" of Spraying